 Our systems are protected by firewalls that are a combination of the latest in computer hardware and software to separate the Internet from TeacherPH Web servers and computer systems.
 The purpose of a firewall is to prevent unauthorized access and malicious attacks to customer information and business systems.
 By using a firewall, TeacherPH is ensuring your information is always protected.

-A web application firewall (WAF) is an application firewall for HTTP applications.
+A Web Application Firewall (WAF) is an application firewall for HTTP applications.
 It applies a set of rules to an HTTP conversation.
 Generally, these rules cover common attacks such as cross-site scripting (XSS) and SQL injection.

-Two Factor Authentication, is an extra layer of security that requires not only a password and username but also something that the user has on them.
+Multi-Factor Authentication is an extra layer of security that requires not only a password and username but also something that the user has on them.

 DDoS mitigation is a set of techniques or tools for resisting or mitigating the impact of distributed denial-of-service (DDoS) attacks on networks attached to the Internet by protecting the target and relay networks.
-DDoS attacks are a constant threat to businesses and organizations by threatening service performance or to shut down a website entirely, even for a short time.
+DDoS attacks are a constant threat to businesses and organizations by threatening service performance or shutting down a website entirely, even for a short time.

-Timed Sign outs
+Timed Sign Outs

-Our Web services are time sensitive in that an online session will be terminated after a certain period of inactivity.
+Our Web services are time-sensitive in that an online session will be terminated after a certain period of inactivity.
 This is a security measure to help prevent unauthorized access to our systems if an individual leaves their computer unattended for an extended period of time while connected to our website.